-Founded in antiquity, an early Macedonian city was built here in the third or fourth centuries BC named Antipatreia after the Macedonian general Antipater.
+Founded in antiquity, an early Macedonian city was built here in the 3rd or 4th centuries BC named Antipatreia after the Macedonian general Antipater.
 Later forming part of the Roman Empire and subsequently the Byzantine Empire, it was at various times ruled by Bulgarians, Angevins, Serbs and Ottomans, who ruled Berat from the 15th century until the breakup of the Ottoman Empire.

 Today, visitors to Berat can admire a number of sights.
-One of the most striking is the multitude of pictureqsque houses that cover the slopes below the castle – leading to the Berat being known as the ‘town of a thousand windows’.
+One of the most striking is the multitude of picturesque houses that cover the slopes below the castle – leading to Berat’s reputation as the ‘town of a thousand windows’.

 Also worth visiting in Berat is the Ethnographic Museum which contains displays relating to the history and life of the local area.